Hawaii0821/FaceAttr-Analysis/README.md

 ### Dataset

 - CelebA: about 162770 train images and  about 39829 test images. （with precropped images, but it's better to try wild images.）
-- LFWA: todo....(Can we train a model on different dataset?
+- LFWA: todo....(Can we train a model on different datasets?
 Yeah)

 ### Methods